 Love addiction or relationship addiction is not primarily concerned with sex, but tend to act out sex to please their partner’s sexual expectations as a means to bonding.
 Love addicts are at risk of lacking judgement of how much sex they should give, and may become victims of sexual exploitation.

 DEVELOPMENT OF LOVE ADDICTION

 If you find yourself repeatedly in a cycle of consuming love and painful rejection, you may be a love addict.
-Confidential and specialised love addiction counselling, provided by Sex Addiction Australia, can help you breaking the cycle of addiction, and creating healthy relationships.
+Confidential and specialised love addiction treatment and counselling, provided by Sex Addiction Australia, can help you breaking the cycle of addiction, and creating healthy relationships.